C64Axel/MADstatusbot/README.md

                 If you set this to "all" you get the status from all origins.
                 "name" is only for your dokumentation and not used by the bot.

-action        : Set multiple timeouts and their todo split by ','
+action        : Set multiple timeouts and their todo
-                Please set as many todos as timeouts.
-                timeout : several timeout parameters for the todo's, split by ','
+                timeout : n minutes
                 todo    : todo the bot will do for you if the timeout is reached
 ```